 Most communication falls into a few core categories, including intrapersonal communication, which refers to internal dialogue, self-reflection, and mental planning that occurs within an individual’s mind.
 In practice, these types often overlap, but breaking them down makes it easier to see how meaning is created and lost.

-Verbal communication is the most common form of communication, used extensively in both personal and group interactions.
+Verbal communication is the most common form, used extensively in both personal and group interactions.

 Each type of communication plays a crucial role in shaping our everyday life and professional lives, influencing how we understand, connect, and succeed in various settings.